 The long-term goal of our project is to develop the capability to use proton CT (pCT) instead of x-ray CT to minimize these uncertainties.
-We plan to test the hypothesis that a proton CT system based on single-particle tracking can provide electron density maps for proton treatment planning and dose verification that are more accurate and at least as dose-efficient as electron density maps obtained with kV x-ray CT.
+We plan to test the hypothesis that a proton CT system based on single-particle tracking can provide electron density maps for proton treatment planning and dose verification that are more accurate and at least as dose-efficient as electron density maps obtained with conventional x-ray CT.
 In particular, we hypothesize that the range uncertainty of protons in the brain can be minimized from the current value of 3-10 mm, to 1-3 mm.

-Previous work reviewed in [2] and our own preliminary studies [3-9] indicate that proton CT based on tracking of individual protons traversing an object from many different directions and measuring their energy loss and scattering angle may yield accurate reconstructions of electron density maps with good density and spatial resolution, despite the fundamental limitation of Multiple Coulomb Scattering (MCS).
+Previous work reviewed in [2] and our own preliminary studies [3]-[8] indicate that proton CT based on tracking of individual protons traversing an object from many different directions and measuring their energy loss and scattering angle may yield accurate reconstructions of electron density maps with good density and spatial resolution, despite the fundamental limitation of Multiple Coulomb Scattering (MCS).
+Some works have been published that describe generating proton-CT images using higher energy protons that exit the patient with minimum angular scatter.
+This would require that the proton therapy facility be able to produce protons with energies much greater than 300 MeV [9].